FuelLabs/fuel-station/fuel-station-book/src/2_getting_started.md

 To mint the stable coin, from the root of the main repository, run the following command:

 ```
-bun run gasless-token-example-mint
+bun run mint
 ```

 This will mint the stable coin to the fuel address in the `deployments.json` file.

-### Step 3: Check the balance:
+## Step 3: Check the balance:

 To check the balance of the stable coin for the fuel address, from the root of the main repository, run the following command:

 ```
-bun run gasless-token-example-balance
+bun run balance
 ```

 This will print the balance of the stable coin for the fuel address.
 It should be `0x64`

-### Step 4: Use the paymaster to do a gasless transfer
+## Step 4: Use the paymaster to do a gasless transfer

-The script that performs the gasless transfer is in `examples/gasless-token-transfer/scripts/gasless_transfer.ts`.
+The script that performs the gasless transfer is in `examples/gasless-token-transfer/scripts/transfer.ts`.

 It uses the paymaster client provided by the fuel station server to perform a gasless transfer.